Cultural Christians

 Cultural Christians are those who received Christian values or appreciate Christian culture but do not subscribe to Christian religious beliefs and practices.
 They may be agnostics, apatheists, atheists, deists, non-practicing Christians, non-theists, pantheists, or transtheists.
 These individuals may identify as culturally Christian because of family background, personal experiences, or the social and cultural environment in which they grew up.

 Contrasting terms are "practicing Christian", "biblical Christian", "committed Christian", or "faithful Christian".
 The term "cultural Christian" may be specified further by Christian denomination, e.g. "cultural Catholic", "cultural Lutheran", and "cultural Anglican".

 Usage

 Belarus

-The President of Belarus, Alexander Lukashenko, has identified as cultural Christian, calling himself an "Orthodox atheist" in one of his interviews.
+Alexander Lukashenko, the President of Belarus, has identified as cultural Christian, calling himself an "Orthodox atheist" in one of his interviews.

 France

 French Deists of the 18th and early 19th centuries include Napoleon.
-The current President of France, Emmanuel Macron, identified himself as an "Agnostic Catholic".
+In the 21st century, Emmanuel Macron, the President of France, identified himself as an "Agnostic Catholic".

 China

 Traditionally, Christianity has been considered a "foreign religion" (洋教 (yáng jiào), means non-local religions) in China, including all the negative connotations of foreignness common in China.
 This attitude only started to change at the end of the 20th century.
 Since the Republican era, a trend among Chinese theologians has been to indigenise the divinity of Jesus Christ by bringing Biblical teachings in line with the Confucian tradition.

 In China, the term "Cultural Christians" (文化基督徒 (wénhuà jīdūtú)) refers to Chinese intellectuals devoted to the study of Christian theology, ethics, and literature, and often contribute to a movement known as Sino-Christian theology.
 Some of the earliest figures in this movement in the late-1980s and 1990s, such as Liu Xiaofeng and He Guanghu, were sympathetic to Christianity but chose not to associate with any local church.
 Since the 1990s, a newer generation of these Cultural Christians have been more willing to associate with local churches, and have often drawn on Calvinist theology.